 She accepted this, and because she was happy with the outcome, decided not to pursue a claim for indirect discrimination.

-BMA members seeking employment advice can contact us.
+BMA members seeking employment advice should fill out our form.